hazemmonsif/El-Burhan-Academy/README.md

 - [Achievements](#achievements)
 - [Contact](#contact)

-## Key Responsibilities
+## Key Contributions

-- Led the development of the backend using ASP.NET Core.
+- Contributed to the development of the backend using ASP.NET Core.
 - Implemented authentication and authorization using JSON Web Tokens (JWT) to ensure secure access.
-- Developed and managed the database using SQL and Entity Framework.
+- Assisted in developing and managing the database using SQL and Entity Framework.
-- Utilized SignalR for real-time web functionalities.
+- Integrated SignalR for real-time web functionalities.
-- Employed Serilog for advanced logging and diagnostics.
+- Implemented Serilog for advanced logging and diagnostics.
-- Hosted the application on Microsoft Azure, ensuring scalability and reliability.
+- Supported the deployment of the application on Microsoft Azure, ensuring scalability and reliability.

 ## Technologies Used